-- Build 4 more classrooms (2 buildings) at the Agwata school (block 3 was completed in fall 2014).
-One classroom is needed for 1st graders and three classrooms are needed for 100 Nursery students.
+- Build two more classrooms (our 5th classroom building) at the Agwata school (block 4 was completed in late 2015/early 2016).
+First graders and our youngest class of Nursery students still need classrooms.
 This will ensure that our very youngest students receive a solid start in their education and are in a safe and learning environment while their mothers work in the fields.
 In the meantime, these two student classes still meet in the dark, dilapidated original mud and thatch building.
 (Estimated Cost: $13,000)

-- Provide student desks for 3 existing classrooms (2nd to 4th grades) and wooden Nursery tables plus more plastic chairs for the three nursery classes.
-Each desk costs $60 and can seat 3 students.
+- Student desks for 2 existing classrooms (kindergarten and 1st grades) Each desk costs $60 and can seat 3 students.
 A total of 36 desks are needed.
 (Cost: $1100 per classroom. $60 per individual desk)

 - Build a small outdoor pavilion at the Agwata school.
 This will afford additional meeting space for our 5th and 6th grade students, and also provide much needed meeting space for our Girls’ Education Initiative program and even our women’s beading group which usually meet under a tree.
 This makes it difficult or impossible to meet when it rains.
 (Cost: $2500)